MathieuLetard/yatzy-kata/Readme.md

 I have learned the programming language "java" in 2003.
 For example, this programming language had no generics and no lambdas at this time.
 And I can program in fewer others programming languages with different paradigms.

-So I hope this code will show that my skills in this programming language are up to date and more generally that my skills in programming are good.
+So I hope this code will show that my kwnoledges in this programming language are up to date and more generally that my skills in programming are good.

 ## Installation and Usage